tr3buchet/gister/README.md

     optional arguments:
-      -h, --help            show this help message and exit -p, --private         put gist on configured enterprise github -s, --secret          gist will be secret (not public) -a, --anonymous       gist will be anonymous
+      -h, --help            show this help message and exit -p, --private         put gist on configured enterprise github -a, --anonymous       gist will be anonymous even if you have oauth configured
       -c COMMAND, --command COMMAND
                             command to prepend to gist
-      -v, --vim             gist came from vim, no prompt/history
+      -v, --vim             gist came from vim, no prompt/history -d DESCRIPTION, --description DESCRIPTION
+                            description of the file

 ### install
 `pip install gister` or clone the repo and `python setup.py install`